 The side effects mentioned generally occur within the first hour of exposure to Benadryl and therefore it is advised that the dog is monitored during the initial stages.

 Despite recommendations being made by the veterinary manual from Merck that 2 to 4 mg of Benadryl is safe for every kilogram of the dog’s body weight 2 to 3 times every day, information has also been published that the dosage can differ depending on the existing medical condition of the dog.

 Dosage of Benadryl For Dogs

-The best method to accurately ascertain the dosage of Benadryl for dogs will be available with the veterinarian.
+The best method to accurately ascertain the dosage of Benadryl for dogs will be available from the veterinarian.
 Administering the proper dosage is extremely important to derive the maximum benefits of Benadryl.
-The veterinary manual from Merck recommends the administration of 2 to 4mg of Benadryl for every kilogram of the dog's body weight, about 2 to 3 times every day.
+The veterinary manual from Merck recommends the administration of 2 to 4mg of Benadryl for every kilogram of the dog’s body weight, about 2 to 3 times every day.
 However, differences in the dosage can be witnessed depending on any existing medical condition in the dog, as well as its overall fitness.

-Just because Benadryl is available over-the-counter pet owners cannot consider it as absolutely safe.
+Just because Benadryl is available over-the-counter pet owners cannot consider it absolutely safe.
 They need to understand that an overdose can occur and affect the central nervous system and can also be fatal if administered incorrectly.
 The warning signs, which should be monitored, are the following: